 It will look like a simplified model of our subconscious working to produce the desired results.

-There are some people who believe that human thoughts could be replicated using AI.
+Some people believe that human thoughts could be replicated using AI.
 Others believe that there will always be a difference between natural human intelligence and machine intelligence.
-Finally, there are those who do not agree on this issue at all.
+Finally, there are those who do not agree with this issue at all.

 Why?
 If you read through our article thoroughly, you’ll see how machines are slowly getting closer to achieving human-level intelligence by mimicking the human brain.